 If there are scratches, holes, and piercings in the house, now is a good time to tackle them.
 Remove scuffs and scratches from walls, fill the holes, get rid of wear and tears, and be sure the room sparkles.

 A fresh paint job would be a very effective and quintessential part of your real estate photography staging.
-If you notice rooms or sections with dark or faded shades of colors, then consider painting it.
+If you notice rooms or sections with dark or faded shades of colors, then consider painting them.

 Remember, a clean and welcoming home suggests to the buyers that the owners took good care of the property, assuring them of comfy.